-(iii) $\lambda{anh} > \lambda^$: $\omega_a(T)$ lies above the diagonal.
-There are three regimes QH, QA and CA.
+- (ii) Moderate $\lambda{anh} < \lambda^$: The two curves now cross, hence there are now four regimes, although the region QA remains quite limited. - (iii) $\lambda{anh} > \lambda^$: $\omega_a(T)$ lies above the diagonal.
+There are three regimes QH, QA, and CA.

 In summary, we have given here, for completeness, a general discussion of the crossover as a function of the anharmonic coupling λ{anh} .
-In graphene, however, the situation seems to be (i), i.e. small coupling.
-Note however that there is still some uncertainties on the value of the bare Young modulus since experiments extract a renormalized one.
-Also, while the present scenario seems robust, the precise values, e.g. of λ^ will be affected by the renormalisation of κ , not taken into account here.
+In graphene, however, the situation seems to be (i), i.e., small coupling.
+Note, however, that there are still some uncertainties on the value of the bare Young modulus since experiments extract a renormalized one.
+Also, while the present scenario seems robust, the precise values, e.g., of λ^ will be affected by the renormalization of κ , not taken into account here.